 Usually, you will see people wearing their traditional dresses during the festivals of Andhra Pradesh, fairs, or any other occasion like marriages.
 The costumes worn by people here are vibrant and colorful.

-Let’s have a look at some of the best traditional clothes of Andhra Pradesh
+Let’s have a look at some of the best traditional clothes of Andhra Pradesh in 2023

 Traditional Costumes of Andhra Pradesh for Men